Automating Your Document Editing

 Strange though this may seem, especially as you've already been through it for errors, odd characters and punctuation can sneak into your work after you've re-edited it.

 To find these errors, go to the View tab, select Zoom, and then the Many Pages option.
-You can then set up to view six pages at a time.
+You can

 As you step through your entire work using the page up and page down keys, any spelling errors will be underlined in red, and formatting or wrong word errors will be in blue.
 You can correct these as you go.